Dear readers of ADxS.org, please forgive the disruption.

 7.1.
 Dopaminergic effect of antipsychotics

-Neuroleptics / antipsychotics act as D2 receptor antagonists, i.e., they block the D2 receptor.
-However, they are not able to normalize the presynaptically increased dopamine release in psychosis / schizophrenia, but rather block the postsynaptic D2 receptor.
-The blockade is reversible, i.e., with a certain half-life, so that they must be taken at regular intervals.
-Atypical neuroleptics of the 2nd generation seem to have a blocking effect in the temporal cortex, while typicals have a blocking effect in the temporal cortex and in the striatum (Stone et al 2009).55
+Neuroleptics / antipsychotics act as D2 receptor antagonists, i.e. they block the D2 receptor.
+However, they are not able to normalize the presynaptically increased release of dopamine in psychosis/schizophrenia, but rather block the postsynaptic D2 receptor.
+The blockade is reversible, i.e. it has a certain half-life, so that it must be taken at regular intervals.
+Atypical 2nd generation neuroleptics appear to have a blocking effect in the temporal cortex, while typical drugs have a blocking effect in the temporal cortex and the striatum (Stone et al 2009).59

-Secondarily, however, antipsychotics also appear to address D2 autoreceptors, stimulating dopamine release.56
+Secondarily, however, antipsychotics also appear to address D2 autoreceptors, which stimulates the release of dopamine6061

-This is considered an undesirable side effect in the treatment of psychosis with antipsychotics, so it is likely to be a secondary effect.
+This is considered an undesirable side effect in the treatment of psychoses with antipsychotics, so that a secondary effect can be assumed.

-Atypical antipsychotics, in addition to blocking D2 receptors in the limbic system, are also thought to stimulate D1 receptors in the PFC, which is why they can be successful as ADHD medications in exceptional cases.57
+In addition to blocking D2 receptors in the limbic system, atypical antipsychotics are also said to stimulate D1 receptors in the PFC, which is why they can be successful as ADHD medication in exceptional cases.62

-Basically, antipsychotics / neuroleptics are not likely to be very helpful in ADHD - from a dopaminergic point of view - because they primarily aim at a reduced dopamine effect, whereas ADHD is characterized by a dopamine deficit.
+In principle, antipsychotics / neuroleptics are unlikely to be helpful in ADHD from a dopaminergic perspective, as they primarily aim to reduce the dopamine effect, whereas ADHD is characterized by a dopamine deficit.
 The benefit in ADHD would rather result from the side effect that occurs as an undesirable side effect in the treatment of psychoses.

-One study found that antipsychotics are given off-label for ADHD primarily in relation to comorbid behavioral disorders, but rarely in relation to ADHD itself58
+One study found that antipsychotics for ADHD are given off-label primarily in relation to comorbid behavioral disorders, but barely in relation to ADHD itself63

-Antipsychotics (D2 antagonists) are nevertheless reported to have a positive effect in ADHD at low doses, although they reduce the uptake of dopamine.
-The most common off-label use of antipsychotics (25%) is for ADHD.59 However, the effect (in low dosage) in ADHD is not attributed to the dopaminergic effect, but to the blockade of the σ-adrenergic receptor (antagonism), which positively stimulates the release of dopamine in the nucleus accumbens as well as dopamine uptake.606162
+Antipsychotics (D2 antagonists) are nevertheless said to have a positive effect on ADHD at low doses, although they reduce the absorption of dopamine.
+The most common off-label use of antipsychotics (25 %) is for ADHD.64 However, the effect (at low doses) in ADHD is not attributed to the dopaminergic effect, but to the blockade of the σ-adrenergic receptor (antagonism), which positively stimulates the release of dopamine in the nucleus accumbens and dopaminergic uptake.656667

-However, the goal of σ-adrenoceptor antagonism may be more usefully achieved with the σ-2A-adrenoceptor antagonist guanfacine, which is approved for ADHD.
-For more information, see Guanfacine in ADHD.
+However, the goal of σ-adrenoceptor antagonism is more likely to be achieved with the σ-2A-adrenoceptor antagonist guanfacine, which is approved for ADHD.
+See also under Guanfacine for AD(H)S.

 After birth, the density of D1 and D2 receptors in the striatum initially increases.
-The increase in D2 receptors after birth is more pronounced in males than in females.63
+The increase in D2 receptors after birth is more pronounced in men than in women.68

-In adolescence, the number of these receptors drops to 40% of the initial level.64 This decrease is again significantly greater in males than in females.
+In adolescence, the number of these receptors falls to 40% of the initial level.69 This decrease is again significantly greater in men than in women.

-Blockade of dopamine receptors increases the release of acetylcholine.
-Acetylcholine is partly responsible for the development of extrapyramidal symptoms.65
+Blocking dopamine receptors increases the release of acetylcholine.
+Acetylcholine is partly responsible for the development of extrapyramidal symptoms.70

-The more dopamine receptors are present, the greater the acetylcholinergic excess that occurs in the event of blockade of these receptors.
-The administration of typical antipsychotics (= typical neuroleptics, e.g. haloperidol), which block the dopamine D2 receptors as D2 antagonists, causes more pronounced acytlcholinergic side effects such as extrapyramidal symptoms (mainly disturbances of muscle tone and movement sequences) or akathisia (restlessness while sitting) in patients with a high number of dopamine receptors.
-The acetylcholinergic excess in individuals with a high number of dopamine receptors further explains the frequent use of anticholinergic and sedating substances and the frequent use of cocaine.66
+The more dopamine receptors are present, the greater the acetylcholinergic excess that occurs when these receptors are blocked.
+The administration of typical antipsychotics (= typical neuroleptics, e.g. haloperidol), which block the dopamine D2 receptors as D2 antagonists, causes more pronounced acetylcholinergic side effects such as extrapyramidal symptoms (primarily disorders of muscle tone and movement sequences) or akathisia (restlessness) in people with ADHD with a high number of dopamine receptors.
+The acetylcholinergic excess in persons with ADHD with a high number of dopamine receptors further explains the frequent consumption of anticholinergic and sedative substances as well as the frequent use of cocaine.71

-If 70% of the dopamine receptors are occupied by cocaine (as a drug), the dopamine level in the synaptic cleft is increased and, in parallel, acetycholine release is reduced.
-A subjective feeling of elation results.
-Cocaine as well as anticholinergics cause a subjective calming in the affected persons as well as a reduction of motor restlessness and extrapyramidal symptoms due to the reduction of acetylcholinergic release.
-At the same time, especially with cocaine, psychotic symptoms are intensified by the dopamine excess induced by dopamine transporter blockade.66
+If 70% of the dopamine receptors are occupied by cocaine (as a drug), the dopamine level in the synaptic cleft is increased and the release of acetylcholine is reduced at the same time.
+The result is a subjective feeling of elation.
+Both cocaine and anticholinergics cause subjective calming in people with ADHD, as well as a reduction in motor restlessness and extrapyramidal symptoms due to the reduction in acetylcholinergic release.
+At the same time, especially with cocaine, the excess dopamine induced by dopamine transporter blockade intensifies psychotic symptoms.71

 8. Monoamine oxidase inhibitors (MAO inhibitors)